csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

    * What were the outcomes of each meeting?
       *	During the first meeting, our team and the partner learned about each other.
 Our group learned about the partner’s company, and we learned more about what this project is build for and how it is planning to be used.
 Our group learned what the partner expects the final product to be, and the partner understands more about what our group can offer him, and we have come to an agreement on to what extent this MVP should be built.
 We also set a time to have online meeting bi-weekly in the future so the partner can check in our progress, and we can ask him any further question.
 Regarding the workflow that we asked from the partner, we have received that during the following weekend.
    * You must provide meeting minutes.
-      *	The first meeting minutes is about ???
+      *	TODO: The first meeting minutes is about ???
    * You must have a regular meeting schedule established by the second meeting.
-      * The regular meeting schedule is to have a bi-weekly meeting online every ???
+      * The regular meeting schedule is to have a bi-weekly meeting online, the specific time will be determined on the previous weekend through email.

 #### Q8: What artifacts will you use to self-organize?
- * Notion: for tracking progress on each person and dividing jobs
+ * ***Notion***: for making notes on TODOs, tracking progress on each person and dividing jobs.
- * Wechat: for daily communication.
-If there is anything that needs to be rescheduled, we will discuss it here
+ * ***Wechat***: for daily communication.
+If there is anything that needs to be rescheduled, we will discuss it here.
- * Wechat form: for meeting schedules
+ * ***Wechat form***: for meeting schedules.
- * Zoom: for actual meetings and during each meeting we will discuss the task for everyone before the next meeting
+ * ***Zoom***: for actual meetings and during each meeting we will discuss the task for everyone before the next meeting.
+ * ***Whatsapp&Email***: for communicating with our partner.

 #### Q9: What are the rules regarding how your team works?